alos-source/alos-source/README.md

 				`0x4a460732530796d5`

 ### Profiles
-Furthermore, i am always looking for new opportunites to engage in topics related to things of my interest fields:
+Furthermore, i am always looking for new opportunities to engage in topics related to things of my interest fields:
 - Gaming (Board-Games and Computer Games)
 - Home-Automation
 - Biking & Hiking